Addiction Myths & Facts

 As we enter the 21st century, our understanding of alcohol and drug-related problems has advanced considerably, thanks to modern scientific research and advances in treatment and prevention.
 Addiction Science: From Molecules to Managed Care, a 2008 publication by the National Institute on Drug Abuse (NIDA), provides a summary of recent scientific discoveries about substance use disorders.
 Read on to discover how this research dispels five common myths about alcohol and drug-related problems.

 FACT: Pennsylvania’s own Dr. Benjamin Rush, a signer of the Declaration of Independence, was the first to identify addiction as a disease.
-Like other chronic diseases, such as heart disease and hypertension, alcohol and drug disease develops as the result of multiple factors.
+Like other chronic diseases, such as heart disease and hypertension, alcohol and drug-disease develop as the result of multiple factors.
 An individual’s vulnerability to developing a substance use disorder involves complex interactions between biology/genes, environment, and age.
 For example, studies have shown that 40-60% of predisposition to addiction can be attributed to genetics.
 Environmental factors that can contribute to substance abuse and addiction include stress, a history of trauma or mental illness, and the availability of and exposure to substances.
 Research also tells us that addiction is a developmental disease that usually begins in adolescence or young adulthood, although a combination of factors can also contribute to the development of a substance use disorder later in adulthood.
 While individuals suffering from the disease of addiction may engage in behaviors that are out of character, this is a symptom of the disease, not a causal factor.

 MYTH #2: People who struggle with alcohol and drug-related problems just lack willpower.